Physics Graduate Student Curriculum

 Overview of Ph.D.
 Requirements

-Doctoral students typically spend a couple of years taking core courses, studying for and passing the comprehensive examinations, getting to know the faculty, and possibly taking some independent research projects.
+Doctoral students typically spend a couple of years taking core courses, getting to know the faculty, and possibly taking some independent research projects.
 During this time, students select a research advisor and research project, and begin the process of research which should end in a dissertation.
-The list of requirements below is a summary.
-Official rules are in the graduate bulletin.
 All degree students, even those without assistantships, will be required to perform some Department service, such as proctoring exams.

 All graduate students are expected to attend the Tuesday student seminars and Friday colloquia every semester.